aripiprazole (Intramuscular route)Pronunciation

 aripiprazole comes with a Medication Guide.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

-This injection is given once a month instead of oral medicine.
 Be sure to keep all appointments for the injections.

 Precautions While Using aripiprazole